jhpyle/docassemble/_docs/docker.md

     docker exec -t -i <containerid> bash

-You can find out the ID of the container by doing `docker ps`.
+You can find out the ID of the running container by doing `docker ps`.

 ## Creating your own Docker image

-To create your own docker image of docassemble, first download docassemble:
+To create your own [Docker] image of docassemble, first download docassemble:

 	git clone https://github.com/jhpyle/docassemble

-The files used for setup are in the directory docassemble
+To make changes to the configuration of the **docassemble** application that will be installed in the image, edit the following
+files:

+* `docassemble/Dockerfile`: you may want to change the locale
+* `docassemble/Docker/apache.conf`: note that this configuration only uses http, not https
+* `docassemble/Docker/config.yml`: note that this file sets `root` to `null`

+To build the image, run:

+    cd docassemble
 	docker build -t yourdockerhubusername/mydocassemble .

 You can then run your image: